doutv/N-Body-Simulation/report/report.md

 This slight difference results in different movements of the bodies in visualization.

 # Implementations
+There are 6 different implementations:
+- Sequential
+- MPI
+- Pthread
+- OpenMP
+- CUDA
+- Hybrid MPI and OpenMP
 ## Sequential Implementation
 This sequential implementation is given by teaching assistants.